DylanP400/terminal-dice-pp3/README.md

 * The game Logic was not accepting a 7 as a lose condition after the first roll. - I had to restructure the elif/else statements and put them in order of importance.

 * The game would not deploy to Heroku - I changed the name of my run.py file at the start so I had to change it back to solve this issue.

+# Deployment
+This project was deployed using Code Institutes mock terminal for Heroku
+* Steps for deployment
+  * Fork or clone this repository
+  * Create a new Heroku app
+  * Set the build packs to `Python and Nodejs` in that order
+  * Link the Heroku app to the repository
+  * Click on **Deploy**

 <!--